The Rubric Legal LLC Team

 I’ve always been drawn to people’s stories.
 So when my 8th-grade English teacher asked us to write a paper about what we wanted to be when we grew up, I said newspaper reporter.
 And so began my journalism career.
 From humble beginnings at my junior high newspaper (really just a few photocopied pages of typing paper, but you have to start somewhere), through high school and college papers, and a few years reporting and editing as a professional journalist, I learned to ask people questions.
 More importantly, I learned to hear their answers and to tell their stories.

 That didn’t change when I got my law degree.
-Over the course of more than 2 decades practicing law, I have always remembered that my clients entrust me with stories about some of the most important events in their lives.
+Over the course of more than 25 years practicing law, I have always remembered that my clients entrust me with stories about some of the most important events in their lives.
+Stories like the excitement of starting a new business or expanding it with new ideas, and the anxiety that sinks in when that business is under threat.

-For almost 20 years, I have also volunteered my time to be a lawyer for kids, representing children in child protection cases as a volunteer with Children’s Law Center of Minnesota.
-In 2014, this work earned Rubric Legal the Children’s Law Center’s Distinguished Service Award.
+For about 25 years, I have also volunteered my time to be a lawyer for kids, representing children in child protection cases as a volunteer with Children’s Law Center of Minnesota.
+In 2014 and again in 2024, this work earned Rubric Legal the Children’s Law Center’s Distinguished Service Award.
 It was one of the finest moments of my career.

 And I wear bow ties.
 Because 1) “bow ties are cool” (bonus points if you can tell me where that quote came from) and 2) I don’t have to worry about a bow tie getting caught in a car door.